unlv-f1/lab-slam/README.md

 cd ~/ws/maps
 ros2 launch slam_toolbox online_async_launch.py params_file:=${HOME}/ws/src/f1tenth_unlv_veh/config/f1tenth_online_async.yaml
 ```

+Uncheck and check your map visualization to reset it.
+(Sometimes, the map doesn't show up.)

 On success, you will see the map starting to be made in RViz: